10 Things to Do in Baton Rouge This Weekend

-Mason’s Grill actually start out as a coffee shop.
+Mason’s Grill actually started out as a coffee shop.
 Now it is regularly called the best brunch restaurant in Baton Rouge.
 The wonderful family-owned brunch restaurant mixes up some great mixed drinks.
 Try their Cajun shrimp burger, chicken and waffles, or chicken fried steak with eggs!
-In 2013, the judges of Chopped picked their Bloody Mary as the best in the United States.
+In 2013, the judges of Chopped picked Mason's Bloody Mary as the best in the United States.

 13556 Jefferson Hwy Baton Rouge, LA, 70817

 Maison Lacour has been serving classic French cuisine since they opened in 1989.
 They are one of the few restaurants in the Baton Rouge that is traditionally French.
 Residents love the crabmeat soup, homemade French bread, and lemon soufflé.
 Chef Michael Jetty makes sure that the food is some of the best in the city.

 11025 N Harrells Ferry Rd Baton Rouge, LA, 70816

 Restaurant, Seafood, American

 Parrain’s Seafood Restaurant is one of the best (if not the best) seafood places in Baton Rouge.
 The seafood restaurant has some magnificent dishes including barbecued fish, po-boys, and turtle soup.
 Fresh caught fish are incorporated in the shifting daily specials.
 You won’t be disappointed in the seafood there

 Zea Rotisserie & Bar is the invention of three chefs: Gary Darling, Hans Limburg, and Greg Reggio.
 In 1997, they combined their different skills to create an extraordinary eating experience.
 Other Zea locations have been opened in Alabama and Louisiana.

 2380 Town Center Blvd Baton Rouge, LA, 70806